developerchunk/JetCo/README.md

 ## 🚀 **Getting Started**

 Want to get started right away?
-We've got your back! 🏃‍♂️ Head over to the [JetCo-Docs](https://jetco.developerstring.com) for installation instructions, sample code, tips, tricks, in-depth customization details, and to see how easy it is to integrate JetCo components.
+We've got your back! 🏃‍♂️ Head over to the <a href="https://jetco.developerstring.com" target="_blank" rel="noopener noreferrer">JetCo Docs</a>
+ for installation instructions, sample code, tips, tricks, in-depth customization details, and to see how easy it is to integrate JetCo components.
 You’ll be building gorgeous UIs in no time! ⏱

 ---